 Try to be healthy

 Your eating, sleeping and exercise habits can have a huge effect on your mood and general wellbeing.
 While it's easy for these things to become disrupted when you first come to university, try to get enough sleep, decent food and physical exercise into your new routine – it's easier for your mind to feel happy when your body is!
-Take a look at our Staying healthy webpages for further tips.
+Take a look at our Healthy NTU webpages for further tips.